 Pure pipe:

 By default, pipes are defined as pure so that Angular executes the pipe only when it detects a pure change to the input value.
 A pure change is either a change to a primitive input value (such as String, Number, Boolean, or Symbol), or a changed object reference (such as Date, Array, Function, or Object).
-Example DatePipe
+Example DatePipe, UpperCasePipe

 With a pure pipe, Angular ignores changes within composite objects, such as a newly added element of an existing array, because checking a primitive value or object reference is much faster than performing a deep check for differences within objects.
 Example AsyncPipe